 The number of companies that use coworking spaces continues to grow every year..
 This doesn’t only include small or medium-sized businesses, large corporations are also taking advantage of the coworking trend including Airbnb and Amazon.

 Small businesses, solo entrepreneurs, and freelancers continue to use coworking spaces the most.
-However, nearly 14% of employees at large companies are using coworking spaces on a regular basis. n the coming years, 40% of the growing demand for coworking spaces is expected to come from larger corporations.
-By 2022, it is estimated that over 13% of companies outside the United States will be using coworking spaces regularly.
+However, nearly 14% of employees at large companies are using coworking spaces on a regular basis.
+In the coming years, 40% of the growing demand for coworking spaces is expected to come from larger corporations.
+By 2022, it is estimated that over 13% of companies outside the United States will be using coworking spaces regularly, this is what our coworking statistics have said.

 8. How many coworking spaces are black-owned?